Start building your children's immunity now: Back to school health

 Making just a few small changes can make a really big difference to your child’s health, and decrease the likelihood of them picking up every bug going from their fellow classmates.
 The only down side to that (in their eyes at least) is that from now on they might have to pray to the ‘weather Gods’ for snow to force school closures in order to get an extra duvet day each winter!

-To read more about probiotics and immunity you may like to read Kerry's great blog post here.
+To read more about probiotics and immunity healthcare practitioners may like to read Kerry's great blog post here.